Then there are all the fun neighbourhoods to explore, the fantastic dining options, the cafes – the list goes on!

 Which of these is best for you will depend on the types of transport you intend to use in Paris, and how often you will use them.

-If we are seeing a lot of attractions then we use the travel card that comes with the Paris Pass.
-Otherwise we usually find that the 10 packs of tickets work fine for us when visiting Paris, with the Navigo Easy card being the most cost effective way of buying these tickets.
+We usually find that the 10 packs of tickets work fine for us when visiting Paris, with the Navigo Easy card being the most cost effective way of buying these tickets.

 The metro in Paris operates from around 5.30am through to 00.40am Sunday to Thursday, and 5.30am through to 1.40am on Fridays and Saturdays.
 Of course, this will vary by station, so I would advise checking the official timetables here.